• Skip to main content

 Diving Rapid Bay Jetty

-These two large, side-by-side, jetties in Rapid Bay on the Fleurieu Peninsula are probably the most popular shore dive in South Australia!
+Diving Rapid Bay Jetty… These two large, side-by-side, jetties in Rapid Bay on the Fleurieu Peninsula are possibly the most popular shore dive in South Australia!
+Their convenient location, some 100km south of the state capital Adelaide, together with their sheltered position and great marine …

 Diving Nelson Bay